abitbold/Portfolio-Project/README.md

 ## How to Use
-1. Download the zip file from [GitHub](https://github.com/abitbold/Portfolio-Project) and extract all the contents to the same folder.
+1. Download the zip file from [GitHub](https://github.com/abitbold/Portfolio-Project)
+2. Extract all the contents to the same folder.
-2. Open your Anaconda prompt and navigate to the directory of the PokeQuant folder.
+3. Open your Anaconda prompt and navigate to the directory of the folder that contains the PokeQuant files.
-3. Type `python mainmenu.py` to begin running the program.
+4. Type `python mainmenu.py` to begin running the program.

 &nbsp;